-Two point electric charges are placed at a distance of 1 cm from each other.
+Two electric charges are placed at a distance of 1 cm from each other.

-We want to determine the electrical force that is established between the two electrical charges, knowing that each charge has an intensity equal to 1 μC.
+We want to determine the electrical force between the two electrical charges, knowing that each charge has an intensity equal to 1 μC.

 We apply Coulomb's law directly: